Help keep Queensland free from fire ants

 Although anyone can get stung, children and pets playing in yards and livestock in pastures are particularly susceptible.

-Whereabouts are red imported fire ants in Queensland?
+Where are red imported fire ants in Queensland?

-Although there is some natural expansion of the infestations as nests produce new kings and queens to start new nests, often the infestations are moved by accident by businesses in the building, landscape and agricultural industries.
+Although there is some natural expansion of the infestations as nests produce new queens to start new nests, often the infestations are moved by accident by businesses in the building, landscape and agricultural industries.
 Such business need to be aware of the movement control requirements, which are legal obligations that need to be met by such businesses in the fire ant biosecurity zone.